woo972/portfolio/README.md

 Each case study follows a consistent decision-driven structure:

-1. Context & Constraints
+1. Overview
-2. Design Options Considered
+2. The Problem
-3. Decision & Rationale
+3. Design Options & Evaluation
-4. Finalized Architecture
+4. The Solution
 5. Trade-offs & Risks
-6. Outcome
+6. The Outcome
-7. What I’d Change Next Time
+7. Retrospective